Updated Prerequisites Notice

 We recommend registering your evaluators as soon as possible to allow them an ample amount of time to complete your eLOR.
 Evaluators are strongly encouraged to provide a letter of recommendation that is reflective of the required rubric evaluation completed on behalf of the applicant.
 Supplying detailed information related to the rubric characteristics is highly beneficial.

-Additional recommendations beyond the three required will not be considered in the admissions process. eLORS must be submitted electronically to VMCAS (not MSU CVM) by September 15, 2021 at 11:59 p.m.
+The admissions committee reserves the right to read other recommendations beyond the three required, if so needed. eLORS must be submitted electronically to VMCAS (not MSU CVM) by September 15, 2022 at 11:59 p.m.
 Eastern Time.
 No recommendations will be accepted after this deadline.

 Hint: When selecting evaluators, be sure to choose individuals who know you well enough to elaborate on your experience, motivation and dedication.
 Then follow up with them to be sure they have correctly submitted the materials to VMCAS prior to the deadline.

-It is important to track and log any animal experience you gain throughout your undergraduate career.
+It is important to track and log any animal experience you gain throughout your high school and undergraduate career.
 Animal experience comes from a variety of sources but must include the care for animals or the husbandry of animals.
+Companion animal ownership can be used in this area only under special circumstances such as management of diseases or injuries requiring medications or rehabilitation under the guidance of a veterinarian.
+The admissions committee highly recommends applicants gain animal experience as it is part of the admissions evaluation process.

-Experience under the supervision of a veterinarian is a vital piece of the MSU CVM application.
+Experience under the supervision of a veterinarian is a vital requirement of the MSU CVM application.
 Applicants should track and log all experiences gained, whether the hours are paid, volunteer or shadowing.
 The Admissions Committee stresses the importance of gaining quality veterinary experience hours that reflect the vast array of career opportunities available to you as a veterinarian.
 Applicants should be active participants in these hours.
 This is often seen through hands-on interaction but can also be accomplished through quality knowledge of experiences where hands-on learning was not possible.
+Veterinary experience is a required component of the admissions evaluation process.
+Though the admissions committee does not have a set quantity of veterinary hours of experience, applicants are encouraged to gain quality hours of experience which they can descriptively demonstrate within their application.

-Participating in research can lead applicants to discover specialty areas within veterinary medicine providing a broader understanding of the profession.
-Both formal and informal research experience provides students with problem-solving skills that are essential in the veterinary field.
-It is important to explain any animal or veterinary research, as well as any other field or lab-based research experience, including whether the experience provided an opportunity to present or publish your findings.
+Participating in research can lead applicants to discover specialty areas within veterinary medicine; providing a broader understanding of the profession.
+Research experience provides students with problem-solving skills that are essential in the veterinary field.
+It is important to explain your research which can be clinical, field, or lab-based research experience, including whether the experience provided an opportunity to present or publish your findings.
+The admissions committee highly recommends applicants gain research experience as it is a part of the admissions evaluation process.

 Veterinarians are expected to be leaders in and contributors to their communities.
-Students aspiring to become veterinarians should start early in their college careers building a record of service, leadership and involvement through student clubs, civic organizations and outreach projects.
+Students aspiring to become veterinarians should start early in their high school and college careers building a record of service, leadership and involvement through student clubs, civic organizations and outreach projects.
 Students may also demonstrate positive characteristics and attributes by gaining work experience and research experience, even if it is not related to animals or the veterinary profession.
+The admissions committee highly recommends applicants gain these types of experiences as it is a part of the admissions evaluation process.

 The one-page essay should provide the Admissions Committee with a clear picture of the applicant’s reasons for choosing a career in veterinary medicine and the reasons the applicant is a good candidate for veterinary school.
 It is important to include details that will differentiate one applicant from another while avoiding repeating information that is included in other parts of the application.
 The essay should convey the applicant’s passion for veterinary medicine and incorporate information that demonstrates character, ideals and aspirations through a conversational tone.
 Essays should be original, thoughtful and well written.